Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Benchmark results

 \subsection{Problem description}

 The state vector $x \in \R^{2M}$ consists of the positions and velocities of $M$ masses (with mass $m$) connected by springs (with spring constant $k$).
 The leftmost and rightmost masses are connected to fixed walls (one at the origin, and one at distance $w$).
 Following \cite{wang_fast_2008}, actuators are attached between pairs of masses.
 For $M > 6$, we simply repeat this configuration for $n_u = M/2$ actuators (as described by the matrix $W$ below).
-The displacements of the masses from their equilibrium positions are bounded in magnitude by 4\,m, and the controls cannot exceed 0.5\,N.

-We discretize the continuous-time model using zero-order hold (ZOH) to obtain the discrete-time matrices $A,B,b,C,D$.
+The displacements of the masses from their equilibrium positions are bounded in magnitude by 4\,m, and the controls cannot exceed 0.5\,N. We discretize the continuous-time model using zero-order hold (ZOH) to obtain the discrete-time matrices $A,B,b,C,D$.
 The sampling interval is set to $T_s = 15\,\mathrm{s}/N$ (so $T_s=0.5\,\mathrm{s}$ for the reference horizon $N=30$ from \cite{wang_fast_2008}).
 For the experiments below, $T_s$ is reduced proportionally as $N$ increases to preserve the original time scale.
-The value of $w$ in \cite{wang_fast_2008} and \cite{domahidi_efficient_2012} is set to zero, so all masses are pulled to the origin.
+The value of $w$ in \cite{wang_fast_2008} and \cite{domahidi_efficient_2012} is set to zero, so all masses are pulled towards the origin.
 The constants $k$ and $m$ are set to one, with no friction ($\mu=0$).
 The quadratic MPC cost drives the system to steady state, with $Q=Q_N=\I$ and $R=\I$, that is $\ell(x, u) = \tfrac12 \tp{(x - x_\mathrm{\infty})} Q (x - x_\mathrm{\infty}) + \tfrac12 \tp u R u$.
-The purpose of this problem is to gauge the performance of the QP solver, and we do not consider recursive feasibility.
+The purpose of this problem is to gauge the performance of the QP solver and the underlying linear algebra; we do not consider recursive feasibility.

 To generate a set of benchmark problems, we vary the number of masses $M\in\{6,12,18,24,30\}$ and the horizon length $N\in\{32, 64, 96, 128, 192, 256\}$.
-For each combination of $M$ and $N$, we randomly generate 150 initial states with velocity zero and positions whose deviations from the steady state are uniformly distributed in $[-3, 3]$.
+For each combination of $M$ and $N$, we randomly generate 150 initial states with velocity equal to zero and positions whose deviations from the steady state are uniformly distributed in $[-3, 3]$.
 Source code for the benchmarks is available in the \cyqlone{} GitHub repository \cite{kul-optec_cyqlone_2025}.